Pembroke Welsh Corgi: Temperament, Size, Care & Family Suitability

 Pembroke Welsh Corgi

 Having such a long history can make it difficult to know truly where the dogs originated.
-Farmers were likely very instrumental in breeding dogs that would serve a purpose, but they were not likely to keep any written records.
+Farmers were likely instrumental in breeding dogs that served a purpose, but they were unlikely to keep any written records.

 The agricultural areas around Pembrokeshire and Cardiganshire raised cattle and needed sturdy dogs capable of herding them and bringing them in for milking at the appropriate times.

-The name Corgi meant cur dog or small dog referring to their short legs.
-Both breeds were established independently of each other and those that were involved with the development hoped to create a dog that was suitable for the job at hand
+The name Corgi means "cur dog" or "small dog," referring to their short legs.
+Both breeds were established independently of each other, and those who were involved with the development hoped to create a dog that was suitable for the job at hand

-Even though they are low to the grown, they don’t have any Dachshund characteristics.
+Even though they are low to the ground, they don’t have any Dachshund characteristics.

-They were first officially known as Welsh Corgis and exhibited in 1925 in England.
-At that time, both the Pembroke and the Cardigans were considered the same breed.
+They were first officially known as Welsh Corgis and were exhibited in England in 1925.
+At that time, both the Pembroke and the Cardigan were considered the same breed.

-By 1934, the Kennel Club (England) determined that they had two separate breeds and in the same year, the American Kennel Club listed them separately as well.
+By 1934, the Kennel Club (England) recognized two separate breeds, and that same year, the American Kennel Club listed them separately as well.

-They gained acceptance and became more and more popular in the U.S. The Pembroke is more popular than the Cardigan.
+They gained acceptance and became increasingly popular in the U.S. The Pembroke is more popular than the Cardigan.

 But the Americans are not the only ones who love these little dogs.